slamanna212/AnsiblePlaybooks/README.md

 ## Requirements
  - All Websites need to use Cloudflare.
 SSL is terminated at the loadbalancer and uses a Cloudflare origin certificate.
  - You need to have a private network setup for all of your droplets to communicate
  - Firewall is currently handled via DigitalOcean firewalls.
-Each droplet type has a firewall applied to it via DigitalOcean tags
+Each droplet type has a firewall applied to it via DigitalOcean tags.
+More info on this below.
+ - You need a SSH key setup with digitalocean.
+This ssh key will be added to new droplets and ansible will use this for initial provisioning.
+More info below.

 ## Setup
-It requires some Galaxy Modules, install them with:
+1. This repo requires some Galaxy Modules, install them with:

-    ansible-galaxy install -r collections/requirements.yml
+`ansible-galaxy install -r collections/requirements.yml`

-    ansible-galaxy install -r roles/requirements.yml
+`ansible-galaxy install -r roles/requirements.yml`

-For Droplet creation , a Digital Ocean API token is also required.
-Export it as an env variable on the server running the playbook to use it.

-    export DO_API_TOKEN="API_TOKEN_HERE"
+2. Copy extra_vars_TEMPLATE.yml , name it extra_vars.yml and fill it out.
+All values are required.

+3. Run checklist.yml.
+It will export API keys and make sure the system is ready for the other playbooks `ansible-playbook --extra-vars "@extra_vars.yml" checklist.yml`

+## Need to Know
 Initial provisioning is not yet coded.

 Inventory is handled by a dynamic DigitalOcean inventory source.
 Include -i digitalocean.yml in all commands